Weilbyte/steam_group_harvester/README.md

 ### Rate Limits
 steam_group_harvester uses two separate Steam APIs:
 * **Community XML API** Used for collecting the member IDs.
 You might notice the bar stopping for a bit - this is because there is a delay that is used to respect the rate limit for this API.
 * **Web API** Used for querying member IDs for data.
-There is no strict rate-limit for this but I have added a 100ms delay in-between requests in order to not strain their servers too badly.
-With your API key up to 100k requests can be made per day.
+There is no strict rate-limit for this but I have added a 1s delay in-between requests in order to not strain their servers too much.
+With your API key up to 100k requests can be made per day, and up to 100 members are queried with each request.

 ## License